Permanent Weight Loss Guide

 Yet, what are you doing to avoid it?
-Here’s another reality check: virtually any diet you pick which follows the basic concept of “burning” more calories then you consume – the well accepted “calories in calories out” mantra – will cause you to lose weight.
-To some degree, they all work: Atkins-style, no carb diets, low fat high carb diets, all manner of fad diets — it simply does not matter in the short term.
+Here’s another reality check: virtually any diet you pick that follows the basic concept of “burning” more calories than you consume, the well accepted “calories in, calories out” mantra will cause you to lose weight.
+To some degree, they all work: Atkins-style, no-carb diets, low-fat, high-carb diets, all manner of fad diets — it does not matter in the short term.

 Translated, it’s not which diet they chose per se, but their ability to actually stick to a diet that predicted their weight loss success.
-I can just see the hands going up now, “but Will, some diets must be better than others, right?”
-Are some diets better then others?
+I can just see the hands going up now: “But Will, some diets must be better than others, right?”
+Are some diets better than others?
 Absolutely.
-Some diets are healthier then others, some diets are better at preserving lean body mass, some diets are better at suppressing appetite – there are many differences between diets.
-However, while most of the popular diets will work for taking weight off, what is abundantly clear is that adhering to the diet is the most important aspect for keeping the weight off long term.
+Some diets are healthier than others; some diets are better at preserving lean body mass; some diets are better at suppressing appetite; and there are many differences between diets.
+However, while most of the popular diets will work for taking weight off, what is abundantly clear is that adhering to the diet is the most important aspect of keeping the weight off long term.

 What is a diet?

-For the next 90 to 120 days eat 12 scrambled egg whites, one whole grapefruit, and a gallon of water twice a a day.
+For the next 90 to 120 days, eat 12 scrambled egg whites, one whole grapefruit, and a gallon of water twice daily.
 You will lose plenty of weight.
 Will it be healthy?
 Nope.
 Will the weight stay off once you are done with this diet and are then forced to go back to your “normal” way of eating?
 Not a chance.
-Will the weight you lose come from fat or will it be muscle, water, bone, and (hopefully!) some fat?
+Will the weight you lose come from fat, or will it be muscle, water, bone, and (hopefully!) some fat?
 The point being, there are many diets out there that are perfectly capable of getting weight off you, but when considering any eating plan designed to lose weight, you must ask yourself:

-Which brings me to my test: I call it the “Can I eat that way for the rest of my life?”
+Which brings me to my test: I call it “Can I eat that way for the rest of my life?”
 Test.
-I know, it does not exactly roll off your tongue, but it gets the point across.
+I know.
+It does not exactly roll off your tongue, but it gets the point across.

-The lesson here is: any nutritional plan you pick to lose weight must be part of a lifestyle change you will be able to follow – in one form or another – forever.
+The lesson here is that any nutritional plan you pick to lose weight must be part of a lifestyle change you will be able to follow.
 That is, if it’s not a way of eating you can comply with indefinitely, even after you get to your target weight, then it’s worthless.

 Thus, many fad diets you see out there are immediately eliminated, and you don’t have to worry about them.
-The question is not whether the diet is effective in the short term, but if the diet can be followed indefinitely as a lifelong way of eating.
-Going from “their” way of eating back to “your” way of eating after you reach your target weight is a recipe for disaster and the cause of the well established yo-yo dieting syndrome.
+The question is not whether the diet is effective in the short term, but whether it can be followed indefinitely as a lifelong way of eating.
+Going from “their” way of eating back to “your” way of eating after you reach your target weight is a recipe for disaster and the cause of the well-established yo-yo dieting syndrome.
 Bottom line: there are no short cuts, there is no free lunch, and only a commitment to a lifestyle change is going to keep the fat off long term.
 I realize that’s not what most people want to hear, but it’s the truth, like it or not.

-The statistics don’t lie: getting the weight off is not the hardest part, keeping the weight off is!
-If you take a close look at the many well known fad/commercial diets out there, and you are honest with yourself, and apply my test above, you will find most of them no longer appeal to you as they once did.
-It also brings me to an example that adds additional clarity: If you have diet A that will cause the most weight loss in the shortest amount of time but is unbalanced and essentially impossible to follow long term vs. diet B, which will take the weight off at a slower pace, but is easier to follow, balanced, healthy, and something you can comply with year after year, which is superior?
+The statistics don’t lie: getting the weight off is not the hardest part.
+Keeping the weight off is important!
+If you take a close look at the many well-known fads and commercial diets out there, be honest with yourself.
+Apply for my test.
+You will find most of them no longer appeal to you as they once did.
+It also brings me to an example that adds additional clarity: If you have diet A, which will cause the most weight loss in the shortest amount of time but is unbalanced and essentially impossible to follow long-term, vs. diet B, which will take the weight off at a slower pace but is easier to follow, balanced, healthy, and something you can comply with year after year, which is superior?
 If diet A gets 30 lbs off you in 30 days, but by next year you have gained back all 30 lbs, but diet B gets 20 lbs off you in the next 3 months with another 20 lbs 3 months after that and the weight stays off by the end of that year, which is the better diet?

-This expression fits perfectly with the next essential step in how to decide what eating plan you should follow to lose weight permanently.
-Will the diet plan you are considering teach you how to eat long term, or does it spoon-feed you information?
-Will the diet rely on special bars, shakes, supplements or pre-made foods they supply?
+This expression fits perfectly with the next essential step in deciding what eating plan you should follow to lose weight permanently.
+Will the diet plan you are considering teach you how to eat long-term, or will it spoon-feed you information?
+Will the diet rely on special bars, shakes, supplements, or pre-made foods they supply?

 Let’s do another diet A vs. diet B comparison.
-Diet A is going to supply you with their foods, as well as their special drink or bars to eat, and tell you exactly when to eat them.
-You will lose – say – 30 lbs in two months.
+Diet A is going to supply you with their foods, as well as their special drinks or bars to eat, and tell you exactly when to eat them.
+You will lose, say, 30 pounds in two months.
 Diet B is going to attempt to help you learn which foods you should eat, how many calories you need to eat, why you need to eat them, and generally attempt to help teach you how to eat as part of a total lifestyle change that will allow you to make informed decisions about your nutrition.
-Diet B causes a slow steady weight loss of 8-10 lbs per month for the next 6 months and the weight stays off because you now know how to eat properly.
+Diet B causes a slow, steady weight loss of 8-10 pounds per month for the next 6 months.
+The weight stays off because you now know how to eat properly.

 Recall the Chinese proverb.
-Both diets will assist you to lose weight.
+Both diets will help to lose weight.
 Only one diet, however, will teach you how to be self-reliant after your experience is over.
 Diet A is easier, to be sure, and causes faster weight loss than diet B, and diet B takes longer and requires some thinking and learning on your part.
 However, when diet A is over, you are right back where you started and have been given no skills to fish.
-Diet companies don’t make their profits by teaching you to fish, they make their money by handing you a fish so you must rely on them indefinitely or come back to them after you gain all the weight back.
+Diet companies don’t make their profits by teaching you to fish.
+They make their money by handing you a fish.
+You must rely on them indefinitely or come back to them after you gain all the weight back.

-We now make our way to another test to help you choose a nutrition program for long term weight loss, and it does not actually involve nutrition.
+We now make our way to another test to help you choose a nutrition program for long-term weight loss, and it does not actually involve nutrition.
 The missing link for long term weight loss is exercise.
-Exercise is the essential component of long term weight loss.
-Many diet programs do not contain an exercise component, which means they are losers for long term weight loss from the very start.
-Any program that has its focus on weight loss but does not include a comprehensive exercise plan is like buying a car without tires, or a plane without wings.
+Exercise is an essential component of long-term weight loss.
+Many diet programs do not contain an exercise component, which means they are losers for long-term weight loss from the very start.
+Any program that focuses on weight loss but does not include a comprehensive exercise plan is like buying a car without tires or a plane without wings.
 People who have successfully kept the weight off overwhelmingly have incorporated exercise into their lives, and the studies that look at people who have successfully lost weight and kept it off invariably find these people were consistent with their diet and exercise plans.

-I am not going to list all the benefits of regular exercise here, but regular exercise has positive effects on your metabolism, allows you to eat more calories yet still be in a calorie deficit, and can help preserve lean body mass (LBM) which is essential to your health and metabolism.
+I am not going to list all the benefits of regular exercise here, but regular exercise has positive effects on your metabolism, allows you to eat more calories yet still be in a calorie deficit, and can help preserve lean body mass (LBM), which is essential to your health and metabolism.
 The many health benefits of regular exercise are well known, so I won’t bother adding them here.
-The bottom line here is, (a) if you have any intentions of getting the most from your goal of losing weight and (b) plan to keep it off long term, regular exercise must be an integral part of the weight loss strategy.
-So, you can eliminate any program, be it book, e-book, clinic, etc. that does not offer you direction and help with this essential part of long term weight loss.
+The bottom line here is that (a) if you have any intentions of getting the most from your goal of losing weight and (b) plan to keep it off long-term, regular exercise must be an integral part of the weight loss strategy.
+So, you can eliminate any program, be it a book, e-book, clinic, etc., that does not offer you direction and help with this essential part of long-term weight loss.

 Side Bar: A quick note on exercise:

-The reader will also note I said fat loss above not weight loss.
+The reader will also note I said fat loss, not weight loss.
 Though I use the term ‘weight loss’ throughout this article, I do so only because it is a familiar term most people understand.
-However, the true focus and goal of a properly set up nutrition and exercise plan should be on fat loss, not weight loss.
-A focus on losing weight, which may include a loss essential muscle, water, and even bone, as well as fat, is the wrong approach.
-Losing the fat and keeping the all important lean body mass (LBM), is the goal, and the method for achieving that can be found in my ebook(s) on the topic, and is beyond the scope of this article.
-Bottom line: the type of exercise, intensity of that exercise, length of time doing that exercise, etc., are essential variables here when attempting to lose FAT while retaining (LBM).
+However, the true focus and goal of a properly set-up nutrition and exercise plan should be on fat loss, not weight loss.
+A focus on losing weight, which may include a loss of essential muscle, water, and even bone, as well as fat, is the wrong approach.
+Losing the fat and keeping the all-important lean body mass (LBM) is the goal, and the method for achieving that can be found in my ebook(s) on the topic, which is beyond the scope of this article.
+Bottom line: the type of exercise, intensity of that exercise, length of time doing that exercise, etc., are essential variables here when attempting to lose FAT while retaining LBM.